EDUlib/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

    report also includes columns for **Verified Enrollment** and **Honor Code Enrollment**.

- * If a course enrolls students through a professional education program, the report also includes columns for **Professional Enrollment** and **Honor Code Enrollment**.
+ * If a course on edx.org enrolls students through a professional education program, the report also includes columns for **Professional Enrollment** and **Honor Code Enrollment**.

-* Each enrolled student is included in one, and only one, of the possible enrollment tracks for a course.

-* The **Honor Code Enrollment** column reports the sum of the students who chose an audit option and students who chose an honor code certificate option for the course.
-At one time, a distinction was made between these two certification tracks, although most courses offered only one of them.
+* The **Honor Code Enrollment** column reports the count of students who opted to receive an honor code certificate for the course.

-  The downloadable CSV file separates the "audit" and "honor" enrollment counts.
+  At one time, the edx.org site offered students options to "audit" the course only, or to audit the course and then receive an "honor" certificate when a passing grade was achieved.
+For courses that ran at that time, the **Honor Code Enrollment** column reports the sum of the students with these enrollment options.

 .. _Demographic Computations: